nedulk/cub3D/README.md

 # Cub3D / PROJECT3D

 Welcome to Cub3D!
-This project is a 3D game implemented using the MinilibX library.
-Follow the instructions below to get started.
+This project is a 3D game implemented using the MinilibX library and developed in collaboration with [doboy](https://github.com/doboy) Follow the instructions below to get started.

 <div style="display: flex; justify-content: space-between;">
     <img src="./screenshots/load_screen2.png" alt="Load Screen" width="45%">